groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/sign-documents-with-exception-handling.md

 url: signature/net/sign-documents-with-exception-handling
 title: Sign documents with exception handling
 weight: 2
-description:  This article explains how to use exceptions handling when adding electronic signatures to document with GroupDocs.Signature API.
+description: " This article explains how to use exceptions handling when adding electronic signatures to document with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False